-The future linguistic state of the country has been tied directly to the future political status of the country.
+The future linguistic state of Puerto Rico has been tied directly to the future political status of the country.
 Currently, the country is part of the Commonwealth of the US.
-Statehood looms in the country’s future, where the country will be a state of the US.
-A growing momentum for statehood in the country is pushing to create a massive backing from Puerto Ricans.
+Statehood could be in the territory's future, where the country could be a state of the US.
+A growing momentum for statehood in Puerto Rico is pushing to create a massive backing from Puerto Ricans.
 This situation has however raised concerns regarding language.
 States such as New Mexico and Arizona were previously Spanish-speaking before they became US states and presently have English as their current dominant language.
 Such precedence has been used to predict the language’s growth in the island country of Puerto Rico.

 Your MLA Citation